knighthat/InteractiveDeck-Desktop/README.md

 🔲 Customizable, button's foreground/background/text can be changed.<br>
 🚀 Fast to connect, responsive to touch/update between devices.<br>
 ⚖️ Lightweight, built using minimal resources to maximize performance.
+Real-time update, you'll see the result as soon as you press Enter (or Apply)

 ## Core Functions